 1. Preparing for Termination

-If you are considering terminating an employee, it is strongly advised that you consult with your Physician Engagement Lead and seek counsel from a lawyer or HR professional.
+If you are considering terminating an employee, it is strongly advised that you consult with your Engagement Partner and seek counsel from a lawyer or HR professional.
 In preparation, it is recommended that you:

 - If with just cause, consider seeking legal advice in advance to assess just cause and prepare termination documentation.